carbon-design-system/carbon/packages/styles/docs/sass.md

 ## Components

 All of the styles for the components in the Carbon Design System live in the `scss/components` directory.

+**Reminder: Module paths in `@carbon/styles` and `@carbon/react` are synonymous - `@carbon/react` re-exports everything from `@carbon/styles`.**

 You can include all of the styles for a component by including its entrypoint file.
 For a full list of component styles that you can import, check out the files table below.

 **Component tokens**